usnistgov/5gdeploy/oai/README.md

 `--oai-gnb-conf` specifies template config file for gNB.
 `--oai-ue-conf` specifies template config file for UE.
 It's advised to use absolute paths for these options.
+If the scenario has multiple gNBs that require different config, `--oai-gnb-conf` may be specified as a directory that contains `gnb0.conf`, `gnb1.conf`, etc.

 ## RAN telnet